ashwagzabani/LeapYear/README.md

 # Leap Year
-Get the leep year using JavaScript.
+Get the leap year using JavaScript.